The Open Directory Project (ODP) aka the DMOZ online directory will no longer be available from March 14, 2017.

 For those that do not know the ODP history here is a small brief.

 DMOZ was founded in 1998 as Gnuhoo by Rich Skrenta and Bob Truel, both working as engineers for Sun Microsystems.
-The original category structure of the Gnuhoo directory was based loosely on the structure of Usenet newsgroups then in existence.
+The original category structure of the Gnuhoo directory was based loosely on the Usenet newsgroups then in existence.

 Following an argument about the ‘GNU’ part of the index and the spirit of free software, Gnuhoo was changed to NewHoo to compete with Yahoo!, which faced criticism for its power in the online space and the level of difficulty for sites to be listed.
 Now it was Yahoo!’s turn to object to the use of the name.